 However, we are fully aware that any attempt of strict classification is going to fail.
 Some people may be involved in both networks, just as most of us are here at DArT P/L.

-Consistent with the chaordic principles we have neither developed a precise plan for the networks’ organisation nor strict rules of operation: “Far better than a precise plan is a clear sense of direction and compelling beliefs” (Dee Hock).
-We are confident that effective rules and structures will emerge from the interaction of network members.
+Consistent with the chaordic principles, we have neither developed a precise plan for the networks’ organisation nor strict rules of operation: “Far better than a precise plan is a clear sense of direction and compelling beliefs” (Dee Hock).